The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 Access to Independent Advice

-Directors may obtain independent professional advice at CSR's expense on matters arising in the course of their Board and Committee duties, after obtaining the Chairman's approval.
-A copy of any such advice shall be provided to all other Directors and they must be advised if the Chairman's approval is withheld.
+Directors may obtain independent professional advice at CSR's expense on matters arising in the course of their Board and Committee duties, after obtaining the Chair's approval.
+A copy of any such advice shall be provided to all other Directors and they must be advised if the Chair's approval is withheld.

 Non-executive Directors' Meetings